karlseguin/http.zig/readme.md

 try ws.endObject();
 ```

-Initially, writes will go to a pre-allocated buffer defined by `config.response.body_buffer_size`.
-If the buffer becomes full, a larger buffer will either be fetched from the large buffer pool (`config.workers.large_buffer_count`) or dynamically allocated.

 ### JSON
 The `res.json` function will set the content_type to `httpz.ContentType.JSON` and serialize the provided value using `std.json.stringify`.
 The 2nd argument to the json function is the `std.json.StringifyOptions` to pass to the `stringify` function.